'They Have A Past': Darby Borough Nursing Home Under Fire After Employee Caught Slapping 92-Year-Old Resident

 “There was a slap prior to that video, probably within a minute or two,” Gabe said.

-Police say a supervisor was notified after the recording, but it took St. Francis’ administration nearly 16 hours to call police and they never took the woman to the hospital.READ MORE: New Jersey Will Begin Recreational Marijuana Sales On April 21
+Police say a supervisor was notified after the recording, but it took St. Francis’ administration nearly 16 hours to call police and they never took the woman to the hospital.READ MORE: 3 Minquadale Firefighters Injured In Crash With Tractor-Trailer On I-295 In New Castle

 “They have a past and I don’t know if they corrected it,” Gabe said.